AstarNetwork/astar-docs/docs/nodes/archive-node/docker.md

 `--ethapi=debug`

-## Upgrade node / Update node
+## Upgrade node

-When a node update is necessary, node operators are notified with instructions in the [Astar Dev Announcement Telegram](https://t.me/+cL4tGZiFAsJhMGJk), [Astar Discord](https://discord.gg/Z3nC9U4), and the [Astar Node Upgrade Element channel](https://matrix.to/#/#shiden-runtime-ann:matrix.org).
-Join and follow these channels to receive the latest updates about nodes and runtimes.
+When a node upgrade is necessary, node operators are notified with instructions in the [Astar Dev Announcement Telegram](https://t.me/+cL4tGZiFAsJhMGJk), [Astar Discord](https://discord.gg/Z3nC9U4), and [Astar Node Upgrade Element channel](https://matrix.to/#/#shiden-runtime-ann:matrix.org).
+Join and follow any of these channels to receive news about node updates and node upgrades.

 To upgrade to the latest node version, stop and remove the actual container: